 Can Vinegar Be Used To Remove Polyurethane?

 Vinegar, fair enough, is an absolutely incredible alternative to strong chemicals, as it offers a similar extent of effectiveness when it comes to removing Polyurethane.
 Moreover, you can also enhance the efficiency of Vinegar by adding Baking Soda to it and using this mixture as a remover of Polyurethane from all the desired surfaces.
-This works greatly for almost all of the surfaces and specifically for the wooden products.
+This works greatly for almost all surfaces, specifically for wooden products.

 Leave a Reply